The Cookery School at Cloughjordan House.

 Tireless culinary explorers themselves, they set out to fuse classic country-house cooking with newer influences, taking the best they found from trips all over the world.
 The school is about simple, elegant cooking, timeless techniques enlivened with fresh flavours and innovation.
 But more than this, it is about bringing people together, whatever their levels of skill, to join a culinary culinary celebration.
 The school is about laughter, love and a family feeling.

 The all-female culinary team give due love and attention to each dish.
 Our full time gardener tens to a bounty of fresh vegetables in our walled garden and poly-tunnels.
 Free-ranging pigs provide our pork and bacon.
 Local artisal suppliers also chip in, from our bread fresh from Riot Rye - Cloughjordans Wood-fired Bakery to ice-cream from Michael Cantwell at Boulabane Farm.

 Transition Year Groups

 We’re passionate about teaching the next generation what it means to cook healthy, fresh and fun food.
-We provide a one day transition year field trip package, educating students about where their food comes from and how to cook in a practical and enjoyable way.
-The idea is for us to impart real-life practical skills that make cooking less daunting and more fun!
+We provide a one day transition year field trip package, educating students about where their food comes from and how to cook in a practical and rewarding way.
+We want to impart real-life practical skills that make cooking less daunting and more fun!
 As a student, you’ll taste things you never thought you would and be pleasantly surprised at what you can learn and achieve in just one day.
-Compete with your classmates on who can prepare the most delicious meal, taste the difference between fresh produce and shop-bought and did we mention the mouth-watering chocolate brownies that we finish the day with?
+Compete with your classmates on who can prepare the most delicious meal, taste the difference between fresh produce and shop-bought and (here comes the reward bit) - there's also the mouth-watering chocolate brownies or other, seasonal, desserts, which we finish the day.

 Price per student is €50.
 Teachers go free and the day includes 2 meals plus morning snack.